Internet Matters

 Most popular platforms

-The following platforms are most popular among children aged 11-13.
+In our research, children aged 11-13 say that the following are the platforms they use the most.
 Make sure to set the apps your child uses for safety with the guides below.

 Most-experienced online issues

-Research shows that pre-teens experience the following issues more than any others.
-Explore the resources below to help tackle potential harm.
+Research shows that pre-teens say the below are the top 3 issues they experience online.
+Explore the resources to help tackle potential harm.

 Guide for parents and carers

-Download or print this guide to help keep your pre-teen safe online.
+Download or print this guide to help keep your 11-13-year-old safe online.

 Supporting age guides